Vietnam.vn - Nền tảng quảng bá Việt Nam

 Carter (left) made Bolt miss the legendary "triple-triple", winning 3 gold medals in 3 consecutive Olympics.

 After two doping convictions, including one that cost Bolt his 4x100m gold medal at Beijing 2008, Carter retired from running and took an unexpected turn.
-He lives a private life and makes his living through the Airbnb platform.
+He lives a private life and makes a living through the Airbnb platform.
 At 39, Carter runs a luxury villa in Jamaica.

 Carter, who ran the first leg of the 4x100m relay in 2008, was suspended for three months.
 By law, the entire team would have been stripped of their medals.
-As a result, Michael Frater, Asafa Powell and Bolt himself were implicated, even though they were not doping.
-Bolt's triple-triple dream was officially over.
+As a result, Michael Frater, Asafa Powell and Bolt himself were also implicated, even though they were not doping.
+Bolt's triple-triple dream was officially shattered.

 Carter va Usain Bolt anh 1